 Tūhura | Explore

-Mike Armstrong’s work looks at political and environmental concerns.
+Michael Armstrong’s work looks at political and environmental concerns.
 Using brightly-coloured oils that feature motifs such as human and humanoid figures, waves and architectural elements, he interrogates the pressing issues of our current era.

 Waihanga | Create